cristianoag/minimig/README.md

 # minimig
 Recreating an Amiga500 with FPGA (consolidated repository)

+The Minimig (short for "Mini Amiga") is a remarkable open-source hardware project designed to replicate the beloved Amiga 500 home computer, an iconic system from the late 1980s and early 1990s.
+Conceived by enthusiast Dennis van Weeren in 2005, the Minimig project began as a labor of love to faithfully recreate the Amiga’s unique architecture on an FPGA (Field Programmable Gate Array).
+Over time, it evolved with community contributions and open-source improvements, resulting in a versatile, accessible, and compact recreation of the original Amiga 500 that enthusiasts worldwide could use to relive and preserve classic Amiga software and games.

 ## Motivation
 Recently I've been busy building a Minimig board.
 The Minimig is an FPGA-based implementation of the original Commodore Amiga 500 hardware.